-We are thankful for the Canadian government's funding commitments for humanitarian and other urgent support from earlier in 2020, and with promises to continue this work in the recent Speech from the Throne in September 2020, but also believe that we can do more as part of our faith calling to love our neighbours.
+We are thankful for the Canadian government's funding commitments for humanitarian and other urgent support from earlier in 2020, and with promises to continue this work, but also believe that we can do more as part of our faith calling to love our neighbours.

 In April 2020, we wrote a letter to the Government of Canada, voicing our thanks for the commitments made so far.
 We ask for continued support to the global response through organizations like UNHCR and UNWRA, along with support directed around the world to the local organizations who are doing the important work of meeting migrant needs and engaging in peacebuilding and human rights work.
 Local communities and organizations are best positioned to respond to the crisis in creative ways that meet the needs of their specific contexts.

 We ask that all government decisions and agreements, whether around aid, trade, or asylum seekers on our own border, uphold the dignity of people on the move.